chapter09/python-import/README.md

-# python-import
+# Python3 Import

-An template for exploring Python import mechanism
+An code template for exploring Python import mechanism.

+Using this template, we explore potential traps in the following importing scenarios.

+* Importing a local module
+* Importing a sibling submodule from a submodule
+* Importing a module from the parent directory
+* Importing modules in `__init__.py`
+* ...

 ```
 ├── impt